-Me, I like nail grinders and actually use the Master Grooming Tools Nail Grinder here at home.
+Me, I like STONE nail grinders and have used the Master Grooming Tools grinder for over 10 years.
 Here's a picture with the rough stone attached, it's my favorite setup to get the job done.

-Trust me, dogs are not in pain when you cut their, even if they bleed.
-Yet a dog that's not accustomed to getting its nails fiddled with will make you believe you're killing them.
-Wait and see, neglect nail care and it's going to take you, your wife, and your neighbor to clip your adult Dane down so you can clip their nails.
+Trust me, dogs are not in pain when you cut their nails too close, even if they bleed.
+Funny though, any dog that's unaccustomed to getting their nails messed with will make you believe you're killing them.
+Wait and see, neglect nail care and it's going to take you, your wife, and your neighbor to hold your adult Dane down so you can clip their nails.

 Here's a closeup of my dog's nails after being filed down with the Master Grooming Tools grinder.
 Note that I've rounded the nails and even polished off the undersides.